CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Writing computer instructions

 We've seen we can issue commands to the computer using the terminal.
 These commands are instructions that the computer knows how to interpret.
 Given the `ls` command, the computer knows this is an instruction to list the files and directories in the current directory.
-However, we can make use of different programming languages.
+However, we can make use of other programming languages too.

 A programming language is a particular set of rules for writing computer instructions.

 A computer will store data in memory, which will be modified during the execution of a program.
 So we can think of a programming language as allowing us to describe **data** and **operations** on that data.